Mike Lee

 Once your questions are ready, it’s time to schedule the site visit(s).
 This may be an informal visit or, for large projects, require scheduling in advance.

-Personal Protective Equipment (PPE): Bring steel toe boots, a high-vis vest, hard hat, and safety glasses for most active construction sites.
+Personal Protective Equipment (PPE): Will the site require you to bring steel toe boots, a high-vis vest, hard hat, and safety glasses? for most active construction sites.
 For industrial facilities, you may need specialized equipment like fire-retardant clothing or fall protection.

 Permits, ID, or Certifications: Many sites require at least a valid government-issued photo ID to gain access.
 Specialized sites may require safety school cards or certifications for dangerous or hard-to-reach areas.